By scottg - Posted on 20 April 2009

 A common myth about the Bobbit Worm is that they got their name from the fact that the female worms cuts off the penis of the male worm after mating, and then feeds it to her young.
 This is actually not true.

-Here's some facts from polychaete expert Leslie Harris at the Natural History Museum in Los Angeles:
+Here's some facts from Polychaete expert Leslie Harris at the Natural History Museum in Los Angeles:

 First off, Polychaetes don't have penises or vaginas.
 Most of them are what we call broadcast spawners which means the males & females spew out eggs & sperm into the water.
 The eggs & sperm meet, the eggs get fertilized & start developing.
 There is no such thing as mating/copulation not do males & females come into contact.
 Only a very few species exhibit parental care which is minimal.
 It consists of the female creating a mucus cocoon for the eggs & keeping it clean or brooding the eggs within her own tube.
 Some species of Marphysa (which are in the same family as the genus Eunice) produce egg cocoons.
 Females do not care for larvae or juveniles & they certainly do not feed them.